2018 New Age Gecko 16BE Enduro

 - Added a Navigator Kids Pocket Buddy to the foot of each bunk, so the kids can easily store their water bottles, books and ‘treasures’ each night.

-- Added a removable marine carpet mat to the door entry.
+- Added a removable outdoor mat to the door entry.

 - Installed a tea towel rail to the underside of top kitchen cupboards – now the tea towel and dishcloth hang out of the way to dry.